bradfrost/atomic-design/chapter-3.md

 You can see we have HTML markup consisting of a wrapper `div` with a class name of `block-post`, a link, a Mustache include for the thumbnail image, a `<h3>` tag for the headline, and a `<p>` tag for the excerpt.
 You'll notice there's more Mustache code for `url`, `headline`, and `excerpt`, which we'll use later to swap in actual content.
 More on that in a bit.

-Now that we have our pattern markup established, we can now include that chunk of code in even bigger patterns using the same include pattern:
+Now that we have our pattern markup established, we can now include that chunk of code in even bigger patterns using the same include method:

 <pre>
 <code>